EHBAE(LEGAL) - SPECIAL EDUCATION: PROCEDURAL REQUIREMENTS

 - A statement that the parents have protection under the procedural safeguards and, if this notice is not an initial referral for evaluation, the means by which a copy of the procedural safeguards can be obtained;

-- Sources for parents to contact to obtain assistance in understanding the IDEA rules;
+- Sources for parents to contact to obtain assistance in understanding the Individuals with Disabilities Act (IDEA) rules;

-- A description of other options the ARD committee [see EHBAB] considered and the reasons why those options were rejected; and
+- A description of other options the admission, review, and dismissal (ARD) committee [see EHBAB] considered and the reasons why those options were rejected; and

 - A description of other factors that are relevant to the district's proposal or refusal.